 This session offers privileged access to the Museum’s hidden treasures as your students unpick the dramatic and compelling story of the Spanish Armada.

 This rich and varied study day develops students’ topic knowledge as well as their skills in independent enquiry, research and presentation.
+Consider why the Spanish Armada failed using handling objects and world famous artwork.

 Behind the scenes, students look at 400-year-old manuscripts, too delicate for public display, including letters from Philip II of Spain and Sir Francis Walsingham, Elizabeth I’s ‘spymaster’, they analyse real and replica objects as historical evidence, and investigate Tudor treasures in a gallery based enquiry trail.